Romrchp/directors-analysis/README.md

 ## Research Question 3
 Distributions were studied with regard to the director score, the character type & choice as well as the relationship between the movie score & the character type.
 To quantify diversity, the main metric used was the Shannon Diversity index, to efficiently assess the diversity of directors in terms of all the elements previously cited.
 A regression model was also established to quantify the director's succes with respect to its choices, and datasets were matched for potential cofounding factors accordingly.

-### Natural Language Processing
+### Q3 specific : Natural Language Processing
-Following [*Learning Latent Personas of Film Characters*](https://www.cs.cmu.edu/~dbamman/pubs/pdf/bamman+oconnor+smith.acl13.pdf), from the NLP data of movie summaries, we extract characters.
+For Question 3 specifically, following [*Learning Latent Personas of Film Characters*](https://www.cs.cmu.edu/~dbamman/pubs/pdf/bamman+oconnor+smith.acl13.pdf), from the NLP data of movie summaries, we extract characters.
 For each character, we find the associated dependency of type: agent, patient, attribute.
 Then, we generate bags of words and do LDA to get the latent personas.

+## Repository Structure
+- 📂 `data` : Folder containing the different datasets described earlier and used for the project.
+Subfolders here are the different datasets, i.e `CMU`,`IMDb` & `MovieLens`

+- 📂 `generated` : Contains the different files generated by our code, mainly the mappings used for data curation as well as in annotations useful for NLP & Question 3.

+- 📂 `helpers` : Helper Python files for the different parts of our project
+    - 📄 `external.py`: Performs the mapping being movies in our dataset and the information available on Wikipedia.
+    - 📄 `readers.py`: Treats raw data to curate, clean and load the latter properly for further data exploration and analysis.
+    - 📄 `utils.py`: All small adjustments & preprocessing utility functions

+- 📒 `Q1.ipynb` : All work related directly to answering the first research question.
+Contains results present in the data story, as well as additional work.

+- 📒 `Q2.ipynb` : Same, but for Q2.

+- 📒 `Q3.ipynb` : Same, but for Q3.

 ## Authors